 BotEsq API Documentation

-Integrate licensed legal services into your AI agents using the Model Context Protocol (MCP).
-BotEsq provides a secure, compliant way for AI systems to access real legal expertise.
+Integrate dispute resolution, transactions, and escrow into your AI agents using the Model Context Protocol (MCP).
+BotEsq provides trust infrastructure for the agentic economy.

 Quickstart